Military in Greenland

-The defence of Greenland is the responsibility of the Kingdom of Denmark.
-The government of Greenland does not have control of Greenland's military or foreign affairs.
+The defence of Greenland is the responsibility of the Kingdom of Denmark; the government of Greenland does not have control of military or foreign affairs.
+In the history of Greenland there have been many changes of presence regarding who is in charge of the security of Greenlandic people and its land.

 The most important part of Greenland's defensive territory remains the 12 maritime zones.
-In recent years there has been a significant increase in the presence of new challenges.
-In the history of Greenland there have been many changes of presence regarding who is in charge of the security of Greenlandic people and its land.
+In the 21st century there has been a significant increase in challenges.

 History

 Danish military history on Greenland has its origins in the early 18th century.
-In 1721 Hans Egede, a Danish-Norwegian missionary first colonised the region.
+In 1721 Hans Egede, a Danish-Norwegian missionary, first colonised the region.
 Soldiers were stationed on Greenland to protect the Danish colony from looting, especially against foreign whalers.
 Denmark and Norway split a century later in 1814, leaving Greenland under complete Danish rule.

 In 1932, the Navy Flyvevæsen (Naval Air Force) made its first appearance.
 The Air Force contributed aerial photography to the Geodætisk Institute, a cartographic institute under the Ministry of Defence.
 All military work was carried out during the summer months, from May to September, after which the ships were transferred to Iceland or Denmark during the winter months.

 The Danish Navy was actively involved in exploring Greenland through expeditions until the beginning of the Second World War.
 The armed forces were also responsible for surveying and cartography.
 Greenland took its first step towards independence in 1953 when representation in the Danish Parliament was gained.
-"The Folketing shall consist of one assembly of not more than one hundred and seventy-nine Members of whom two Members shall be elected in the Faroe Islands and two Members in Greenland."
+According to the Danish Constitution, "The Folketing shall consist of one assembly of not more than one hundred and seventy-nine Members of whom two Members shall be elected in the Faroe Islands and two Members in Greenland."